Contraceptive Hormone Pills, Patches and Rings

 How do they work?

 Contraceptive pills, patches and rings contain hormones.
 Hormones are chemical substances which our bodies produce to control the way our internal organs and systems work.
 The hormones in pills, patches and rings are synthetic versions of the natural hormones produced in a woman's ovaries: oestrogen and/or progesterone.
 These hormones control your monthly cycle, and what is happening in your ovaries and your womb.
-The way they are formulated in the contraceptives prevents your ovaries releasing eggs and/or the sperm from reaching the egg.
+The way they are formulated in the contraceptives prevents your ovaries releasing eggs and/or the sperm from reaching the egg (by thickening the mucus in your cervix).
 They also affect the thickness of the inner lining of the womb.
 More detail is available in the individual leaflets, as linked below.

 What are the options?